Licshee/Naming/README.md

 Furthermore, Login & Logon are often used as equivaluents or alternates terms to Account, Identity or other similair terms.

-So "Sign" is usually prefered for other uses.
+So "Sign" is usually prefered for other uses,

+and to reduce confusions, In/Out are always prefered before On/Off.